 2000 Purpose

-The Madison County Board of Mental Retardation and Developmental Disabilities adopts the sliding fee schedule attached hereto as Attachment 1 and rate structure attached hereto as Attachment 2 for persons who are eligible for services from the Madison County Board of MR/DD.
-The MR/DD Board will make reasonable efforts to do all of the following, in accordance with the procedures set forth below:

-identify third party payors who may be available to provide payment for services provided to individuals by the MR/DD Board and to collect payment from such third party payors in accordance with the rate structure defined in Attachment 1.
+The Madison County Board of Mental Retardation and Developmental Disabilities adopts the rate structure attached hereto as Attachment 1 for persons who are eligible for services from the Madison County Board of MR/DD.
+The MR/DD Board will make reasonable efforts to identify third party payors who may be available to provide payment for services provided to individuals by the MR/DD Board and to collect payment from such third party payors in accordance with the rate structure defined in Attachment 1.
 Procedures for implementing this Policy are set forth below.

 PROCEDURES